 The following tips were given by my doctor:

 - Before stepping out of the shower, run cold water over your calf.
 This causes the veins to contract and the blood to flow more forcefully.

-- Raise the foot of your bed by about six inches to prevent the blood flowing backwards while you sleep.
+- Raise the foot of your bed by about six inches to prevent the blood from flowing backward while you sleep.